Rights and Relationships for People with Learning Disabilities

 Course information:

-This course explores the causes of deafness in people with learning disabilities and looks at avenues of support from the hearing test to using Hearing Aids, signed communication and environmental aids.
+We will look at methods of support from the hearing test to using Hearing Aids, signed communication and environmental aids.

 It is available in-house for 20 people and includes handouts and resource information to take home.